-The Vice-President (Resources) and Chief Financial Officer, is responsible for recommending to the Vice-Chancellor and President any proposals for student charging.
+The Vice-President (Finance) and Chief Financial Officer, is responsible for recommending to the Vice-Chancellor and President any proposals for student charging.
 Such recommendation will be contingent upon the proper process for establishment of new or revised student charges being undertaken by the responsible organisational area, according to the procedures in G/8.1.

-At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Vice-President (Resources) and Chief Financial Officer, to the Vice-Chancellor and President for approval, after consideration by University Executive Committee.
+At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Vice-President (Finance) and Chief Financial Officer, to the Vice-Chancellor and President for approval, after consideration by University Executive Committee.